influencer marketing · brand strategy

 Source: Influencer Advisory funnel composition averaged across 412 brand brief workflows, 2026-04-25.

-The marketplace path skips every one of these steps.
+The marketplace path skips every step.

 Which Five Filters Cut 95% of Supply?

-The 5 hard filters apply in this order to cut 95% of supply.
+The 5 hard filters apply in this order.

 - Tier: Lock to 100K-500K first.
 Mid tier holds 42,228 creators and wins 38% of deals.

-- Geo: US-dominant audience for US brands.
-20% to 40% rate premium.
+- Geo: US audience for US brands.
+20% to 40% rate uplift.

 - Engagement rate: Above 3% for accounts over 50K subs.
 Below 1% is a walk-away.